 Automation requires verifying requirements, configuring toolsets for integration and delivery, creating automation frameworks… to name a few.

 This methodology promotes collaboration among various small teams to make quick and continuous delivery.
 Because QA can sometimes be a bottleneck, quality engineering allows the introduction of mobile app testing and automation earlier in the process.

 As such, QA testers and developers roles will merge with a shift towards quality engineering ensuring an agile and integrated approach to testing.

 It’s no surprise that user experience (UX) matters.
 It’s one of the key differentiators of the most successful apps in the market.
 And switching from Performance testing to System Performance Engineering (SPE) is necessary for better UX.

 Performance engineering ensures the components of your network are functioning as intended.
 It offers testing teams more flexibility, data, and better opportunities to automate processes.

-This approach focuses on the architecture, design, and implementation of mobile apps… and lowers the cost of the development process while meeting performance requirements on time.
+This approach focuses on the architecture, design, and implementation of mobile apps… and lowers the cost throughout the Software Development Life Cycle (SDLC) while meeting performance requirements on time.

 At the end of the day, SPEs positively affect ROI.

 There’s an app for everything.
 And with a plethora of device and platform choices, most software runs on single app.